 - Filtering and boiling the juice for concentration,

-- Cooling and solidifying to give a thick, sticky syrup called molasses that comes from boiled down sugarcane juice or sugarbeet juice.
+- Cooling and solidifying give a thick, sticky syrup called molasses that comes from boiling down sugarcane juice or sugarbeet juice.

-The juice is extracted in conventional crusher, filtered and boiled in shallow iron pans.
+The juice is extracted in a conventional crusher, filtered, and boiled in shallow iron pans.
 Traditionally, the syrup is made by boiling raw sugarcane juice or palm sap in large, shallow, round-bottomed vessels.
 Jaggery comes in blocks or pastes of solidified concentrated syrup heated to 200°C (392 °F).

 While boiling the juice, lime (CaOH-Calcium Oxide) is added to it so that all the husk particles rise to the top of the juice in a froth, which is skimmed off.
 Finally, the juice is thickened.
 The resulting thick liquid is about one-third of the original volume.

-The boiled juice then cool down in iron/aluminium pots to form the jaggery blocks.
-The size of these moulds is specific and depends on the weight of the block of jaggery.
+The boiled juice then cools down in iron/aluminum pots to form the jaggery blocks.
+The size of these molds is specific and depends on the weight of the block of jaggery.

 The most popular form of sweet edible is made by boiling the juice obtained from crushed sugarcane and sugarbeet.